nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

  10. `TaskCard`
  11. `TaskListPanel`

 These classes work together to form the interface which the user interacts with when using the app.
 Each of the class are meant to function solely on one part of the UI.
-For instance, the ResultDisplay class is responsible for displaying the results of a command from the user.
+For instance, the ResultDisplay class is responsible for displaying the results of a command from the user and the SummaryPanel class is responsible for displaying an up-to-date count of the the tasks that are overdue, undone and even tasks that are due tomorrow.